Kwamie Lassiter: Personal life

-Lassiter's daughter, Darian, is a professional dancer who was on the Phoenix Suns dance team as well as the Arizona Cardinals Cheerleaders.
-As of 2020, she is a member of the Dallas Cowboys Cheerleaders squad and appeared on season 15 of their reality television show Dallas Cowboys Cheerleaders: Making the Team.
+Lassiter's daughter, Darian, is a professional dancer who was on the Arizona Cardinals cheerleaders, the Phoenix Suns dance team, and ultimately a member of the Dallas Cowboys Cheerleaders, appearing on season 15 of their reality television show Dallas Cowboys Cheerleaders: Making the Team.

 Death

-On January 6, 2019, Lassiter died aged 49 of a heart attack which he suffered while working out.
+On January 6, 2019, Lassiter died unexpectedly at the age of 49.
+He had a heart attack while he was exercising.